LAVWMA FY 2020/21 Capital Projects

 |San Leandro Sample Station (SLSS) Design Improvements|

-This project has evolved from what was described for last year’s budget.
+This project has evolved from what was described for last year’s budget and is being carried over.
 It also now includes:

 |Pump Station Motor Control Center (MCC) and Soft Starter Upgrades|